Understanding social comparison on social media | JED

 Gender and social media comparison

-More research is needed to determine if females are truly more affected by social media than males, but currently we know that girls are more likely to have lower well-being due to social media usage.
-This could be for a number of reasons, but the targeting of beauty related ads, the growing popularity of “fitspiration”/ “thinspiration” accounts, and of course the mass adoption of filters that constantly present idealized and unrealistic images are a factor.
-Not to mention the prevalence of cyberbullying, especially among young girls.
-If you’re the victim of cyberbullying, or know someone who is, there are ways to cope.
+More research is needed to determine if females are truly more affected by social media than males, but currently we know that girls are more likely to have lower feelings of well-being due to social media usage.
+That could be for a number of reasons, but the targeting of beauty-related ads, the growing popularity of “fitspiration” and “thinspiration” accounts, and the mass adoption of filters that constantly present idealized and unrealistic images — not to mention the prevalence of cyberbullying, especially among young girls — are all ingredients.
+If you’re the victim of cyberbullying, or you know someone who is, there are ways to cope.

 How to tell if you’re socially comparing yourself to others

 In all of these studies, the worst outcomes in terms of negative feelings were associated with more time spent on social media apps.
-So in order to minimize social comparison, the best thing and quickest thing you can do is to limit your time there.
+In order to minimize social comparison, consider limiting your time there.
 A few other things you can do are:

 • Be aware of your triggers: Notice which posts make you feel down on yourself and start the comparison trap.
 Consider unfollowing those people.

-• Remember it’s not real: Don’t compare someone’s outside to your inside.
-These posts are designed for attention, they aren’t real life.
+• Remember that it’s not real: Don’t compare someone’s outside to your inside.
+These posts are designed for attention; they aren’t real life.

-• Practice gratitude: Try to focus on what you do have in your life vs. what you don’t.
-It can be small, but acknowledging what you do have can go a long way in minimizing comparison.
+• Practice gratitude: Try to focus on what you have in your life instead of what you don’t.
+It can be small, but acknowledging what you have can be really helpful in minimizing comparison.

 • Focus on the positive: Try to follow people and view posts that inspire you, rather than those who leave you feeling negative about yourself or others.